🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 Frequently Asked Questions

-What shoes are best for San Diego in October?+
+Is San Diego cold in October?+

-How warm is San Diego in October?+
+Does it rain in San Diego in October?+

 What should I pack for San Diego in October?+